 The School faculty consists of experts with a longstanding experience in designing, implementing, and reviewing CBA of infrastructure projects.
-Amongst the lecturers, there are experts involved in the preparation of the new edition of the Guide to Cost Benefit Analysis of Investment Projects, including its authors, technical advisors and academic peer reviewers.
-In particular, the Scientific Director of the School, Professor Massimo Florio, has been involved as author and scientific coordinator of all the five editions of the Guide to Cost Benefit Analysis of Investment Projects implemented by the European Commission of DG REGIO since 1994, including the updated and expanded CBA Guide that has been adopted by the European Commission in 2014.
+Amongst the lecturers, there are experts involved in the preparation of the last edition of the Guide to Cost Benefit Analysis of Investment Projects, including the authors, technical advisors, and academic peer reviewers.
+In particular, under the Scientific Direction of Professor Massimo Florio, CSIL experts have authored all the editions of the Guide to Cost Benefit Analysis of Investment Projects implemented by the European Commission of DG REGIO since 1994, including the updated and expanded CBA Guide that has been adopted by the European Commission in 2014.

 Massimo Florio.
 Professor of Public Economics at the University of Milan, Honorary President and Chairman of the Scientific Committee of CSIL and Board Member of the Society for Benefit-Cost Analysis.
 He is one of the leading European experts in regional development and evaluation of public policies with extensive knowledge of EU policies.
 His main research interests are in applied welfare economics, cost-benefit analysis, regional policies, infrastructure and growth, regulation, privatization, public enterprises, socio-economic impact of science.
 He has lead evaluation research and advisory work for the European Commission (mainly DG Regional and Urban Policy), the European Parliament, the EIB, the OECD, the World Bank and other institutions including recently the CERN for a cost-benefit analysis of future large scale particle accelerators.
 Since 2011, he has been the Scientific Director of the Milan Summer School.
 Amongst his recent publications, there is Applied Welfare Economics.
 Cost-Benefit Analysis of projects and policies, Routledge (2014).

 Silvia Vignetti.
 Director of the Evaluation Unit at CSIL.
 She is a CBA expert with experience in training as well as project appraisal.
 She was part of the team authoring the last three editions of the Guide to Cost-benefit Analysis of Investment Projects prepared on behalf of the DG Regional and Urban Policy, and advised the European Commission by reviewing the application forms of Italian major projects asking for EU co-financing in the transport and environment sector.
 She has broadl training experience in Cost-Benefit Analysis for civil servants and practitioners in Italy and abroad (e.g. Lithuania, Romania, Croatia, Slovenia, FYROM, Ghana).
-Recently, she has been project coordinator of a research project funded by the EIB Institute and carried out by CSIL in partnership with the University of Milan on developing a CBA model to assess the long-term contribution of selected major projects co-financed by the European Regional Development Fund (ERDF) and Cohesion Fund during 2000-2006 and 2007-2013 programming periods.
+She is currently coordinating an ex-post evaluation - on behalf of DG Regio – addressed to assess the long-term contribution of selected major projects co-financed by the European Regional Development Fund (ERDF) and Cohesion Fund during 2000-2006 and 2007-2013 programming periods.

 Gelsomina Catalano.
-Partner and senior Economist at CSIL and ad joint Professor of Regional Economics and Policy at the University of Milan.
-She is specialised in financial, economic and risk analyses of infrastructural projects.
-She has gained training experiences in this field by holding seminars to civil servants in Italy and undergraduates students at the University of Milan, where she is teaching assistant for the course of Public Economics and Workshop on Cost-Benefit Analysis.
+Partner and senior Economist at CSIL and adjoint Professor of Regional Economics and Policy at the University of Milan.
+She is specialized in financial, economic and risk analyses of infrastructural projects.
+She has gained training experiences in this field by holding seminars to civil servants in Italy and undergraduates students at the University of Milan.
 She carried out ex-post CBA of transport projects in the framework of ex post evaluation of investment projects co-financed by ERDF and CF in the period 1994-99.
 She has co-authored the last edition of the EC Guide to Cost Benefit Analysis.
 She contributed to the cost-benefit analysis of the Large Hadron Collider at CERN in the framework of the research programme sponsored by the European Investment Bank Institute.
 Recently, she authored a study for the REGI committee of the European Parliament on how Public-Private Partnerships have been used in the context of Cohesion Policy.
-She is currently working on the socio-economic impact of the Future Circular Collider projects, carried out by the University of Milan in collaboration with CERN, and she is also contributing to an H2020 project (RI-PATHS) aimed to develop a model describing the socio-economic impacts of research infrastructures.
+She is currently working on the socio-economic impact of the Future Circular Collider, carried out by the University of Milan in collaboration with CERN, and she is also contributing to an H2020 project (RI-PATHS) aimed to develop a model describing the socio-economic impacts of research infrastructures.

 Francesco Giffoni.
-Expert at CSIL and ad joint Professor of Cost-Benefit Analysis at the University of Milan.
-He earned a PhD in Economics from La Sapienza University (Rome) with the dissertation "Essays on Human Capital and the Growth of Italian Cities".
-He has been teaching assistant at the department of Law and Economics at University La Sapienza.
-He has been a visiting researcher at the department of Regional Economics at Erasmus University of Rotterdam and teaching assistant at the department of Law and Economics at University La Sapienza.
-His research interests are in public and applied economics, with a specific focus on urban and regional development and industrial policies and policy evaluation.
-His professional experience started in 2009 at Bank of Italy where he joined a team to evaluate the impact of human capital on the growth of cities.
+Expert at CSIL and adjoint Professor of Cost-Benefit Analysis at the University of Milan.
+He earned a Ph.D. in Economics from La Sapienza University (Rome) with the dissertation "Essays on Human Capital and the Growth of Italian Cities".
+He has been teaching assistant at the department of Law and Economics at University La Sapienza, visiting researcher at the department of Regional Economics at Erasmus University of Rotterdam, and teaching assistant at the department of Law and Economics at University La Sapienza.
+His research interests are in public and applied economics, with a specific focus on urban and regional development, industrial policies, and policy evaluation.
+His professional experience started in 2009 at Bank of Italy where he contributed to the evaluation of the impact of human capital on the growth of cities.
 Recently, he has been involved in different evaluation, research and analytical studies on behalf of the European Commission, the EIB, CERN and other international bodies.
 He is currently involved in the ex-post evaluation assessing the long term contribution of ten selected major projects co-financed by the ERDF and Cohesion Fund during 2000-2006 and 2007-2013 programming periods, and he is leading on one of the case studies.
 He is also contributing to an H2020 project (RI-PATHS) aimed to develop a model for the socio-economic impacts assessment of research infrastructures.

 Enrico Bernardis.
 Director at Tplan consulting srl.
 Enrico has multi-sector and multi-country experience in transport infrastructure and policy appraisal.
 He has acted as CBA expert for the review of more than 50 Cost-Benefit Analysis for transport projects in different European Countries (France, Greece, Hungary, Italy, Portugal, Spain, Turkey, United Kingdom) and transport modes (railways, metro and urban transport systems, ports and hinterland connections , road and airports).
 Enrico has good knowledge of a variety of national and international guidance and tools on economic appraisal for transport, such as the 2014 CBA Guide (EU, DG Regio), Blue Book (EU, Jaspers), and EIB Railpag (EU, EIB), the Notes on the Economic Evaluation of Transport Projects, 2005 (World Bank) and Treasury’s Green Book and WebTAG / Tuba (UK).
 He has been appointed by INEA as evaluator of the CBA included in the applications for funding under the Connecting Europe Facility.

 Luca Bisaschi holds a Master Degree in Political Science (major in European Integration) from the University of Milan.
 Since 2017, he is junior researcher in the Development and Evaluation Unit at CSIL.
-As junior researcher, he took part in the preparation and delivery of several training courses in CBA at international level (FYROM and Slovenia) and as a tutor in the 2017 CSIL Summer School.
-In late 2017, Luca worked on the ex post evaluation assessing the long term contribution of ten selected major projects co-financed by the ERDF and Cohesion Fund between 2000 and 2013.
+He took part in the preparation and delivery of several training courses in CBA at international level (including in FYROM and Slovenia) and as a tutor in the 2017 CSIL Summer School.
+In late 2017, Luca worked on the ex post evaluation assessing the long term contribution of ten selected major projects co-financed by the ERDF and Cohesion Fund during 2000-2006 and 2007-2013 programming periods.